bennyHacker/3D_Experimental/README.md

 # 3D_Experimental
 **NSFW WARNING!** The player model may not be safe for work environment

 (Nothing explicit.
-The player model is as nude as a mannequin)
+The player looks like a naked mannequin)

 Thank you for checking out my project!
 If you thought a 3D game engine in Processing is a bad idea, you're probably right!
 I was surprised to see this running at a favourable speed.